ignis05/baro-sub-tools/README.md

 Tools for submarine building in Barotrauma

 Working fully client sided in browser.

 Master branch hosted on https://ignis05.github.io/baro-sub-tools/index.html

 # Currently available tools:

+-  `change price` allows you to set your submarine's price to any value you want, without any limitations

 ## Extract preview image and drones